AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 ## Literature Review and Previous Work
 **logic**: ~~describe previous work first. in this part, talk about Yingda Du's thesis and our report after that. then is the lit review, lit review should be organized in the following fashion:1.why we do this 2. what did other researcher do 3.~~
+**(header of each part can be deleted if necessary)**
 ### Previous Work of AguaClara Project Team
 The research of Yingda Du, a previous graduate student on the project team, explored the effects of NOM on flocculation.
 Her thesis (Du, 2017) determined the effects of humic acid on the particle size distribution of flocs and settled effluent turbidity for a synthetic surface water treated with polyaluminum chloride (PACl) as coagulant.
 The results from this thesis showed that presence of NOM increased the concentration of flocs and shifted the particle size distribution toward smaller particle sizes with a concurrent increase in the effluent turbidity.
 A mechanistically based hydraulic flocculation model, which took effects of humic acids into account, was developed in this research based on the observations of residual turbidity.
-The predictive model was validated by successfully predicting data from independent experiments, which provided a useful guideline for effective coagulant dosages in water treatment.
+The model was validated by successfully predicting data from independent experiments.
+The predictive model provided a useful guideline for effective coagulant dosages in water treatment.

 Our research was based on her study of bonding mechanism between different particles in water.
-There are three different kinds of particle in our research model: clay, humic acid and coagulant nanoparticle.
-As shown in Figure 1, there are six possible collisions between these three types of particles.
-However, only collisions with coagulant involved can occur in reality, because clay and humic acid are not adhesive enough to attach to each other or themselves.
+There are three different kinds of particle in our research model, they are clay, humic acid and coagulant nanoparticle.
+As it was shown in Figure 2, there are six kind of possible collision.
+However, only collisions with coagulant invoved can occur in reality, because clay and humic acid are not sticky, they can not attach to each other or themselves.
 ![collision](image/collision.png)

-Figure 1：Collisions between particles during flocculation
+   Figure 1： Collisions between particles during flocculation

 ### Previous Work of Two-Stage Coagulant Addition Subteam
 In Fall 2017 semester, TSCA (two-stage coagulant addition) subteam built the theoretical basis for future work by studying research report of previous particle removal research teams in AguaClara and relevant literature online.
 TSCA subteam built their apparatus based on the design of Contact Chamber subteam.
 Compared with the previous group*  , the set-up includes five pumps to achieve a precise control on fluid flow rate.
 Two down-flow contact chambers were applied in series before fluid enters the flocculator.
 The contact chambers created a space for particle collision to take place.
 The apparatus set-up of Spring 2018 semester was based on the previous design and the detail will be explained in depth in later chapters.

 Studying the operation of ProCoDA software was another critical task the subteam accomplished in Fall 2017 semester.
 ProCoDA, a process control software software, allows the user to control many parts of the experimental apparatus and to automate data collection.
 Specifically, ProCoDA can control the speed of peristaltic pumps, regulate flow through solenoid valves, and measure water quality parameters such as turbidity by connecting to the turbidity meter.
 Automated data acquisition can record the speed of pump, turbidity of water, mass of container to an Excel spreadsheet directly.
 The resulting data was analyzed with Excel and Python codes.
 Using the increment function built in ProCoDA enable the team to conduct series of control experiments without staying in the lab.
 More detail of our experiment will be discussed in Method section of our report.**/(processing)** The original MathCAD base code used to calculate coagulant dosage, the composition of clay-HA mixture and pump speed was translated to Python codes, the code is attached after the main text.

 According to the generated data, two stage coagulant addition need more time to form floc blanket than one stage addition.
-But in several trials with relatively low turbidity, one stage addition can not form floc blanket while the two stage addition could form under the same condition.
+But in several trials with relatively low turbidity, one stage addition can not form floc blanket while the two stage addition could under the same condition.

 ### Literature Review

-~~Observations and a Geometric Explanation of the Effects of Humic Acid (HA) on Flocculation~~ ~~The thesis gives a clear layout of why we are using HA as the natural organic matter as well as the chemistry behind the creation of flocs.
-We are using HA as the exemplary compound to represent dissolved NOM because it is the most commonly found form of NOM in our surroundings.
-Clay is used to represent the colloidal solids.
-As NOM is easily found in our soil and water, it increases our need of coagulant to promote flocculation of dissolved particles in water.
-Hence why in our model of the experiment we add humic acid and clay with the coagulant PACl (polyaluminum chloride).
-However, there is a cut-off point as to how much coagulant we can add to the raw water for it to be beneficial in the removal of NOM.
-This observation shows that some NOM becomes increasingly uncooperative to being removed due to the increased presence of coagulant.
-Our understanding of the lack of floc formation in the presence of increased coagulant addition is limited, yet it is an area of interest in determining the magnitude of the effect.~~

-[Current Problem with NOM (Ching)]
-(what problems can it cause? current situation with NOM? why do we use humic acid to characterize NOM) Natural Organic Matter (NOM), which is increasingly prevalent in surface water, can cause many problems in water treatment processes.
-It does not only affect drinking water quality through various ways such as odor, color and taste, but also causes difficulty in water treatment process.
-Because NOMs are complex organic compounds that have a strong negative charge, its strong charge
-~~(2) increased coagulant and disinfectant doses (which in turn results in increased sludge volumes and production of harmful disinfection by-products), (3) promoted biological growth in distribution system, and (4) increased levels of complex heavy metals and adsorbed organic pollutants.
-NOM can be removed from drinking water through the use of several treatment options, of which the most common and economically feasible processes are considered to be coagulation and flocculation followed by sedimentation/ flotation and sand filtration.~~ An overall increase in NOM content in raw water has been observed in various regions worldwide (Eikebrokk et al., 2004).

-~~Using PACl as neutralizer and destabilizer~~
+### Using PACl as neutralizer and destabilizer

-Coagulation is one of the most effective methods to remove fine substances including NOM from water.
-Polyaluminum Chloride (PACl) was chosen to be the coagulants of our research, because of its wide range of targets, low sensitivity of temperature and low residual metal-ion concentration.
+Coagulation is one of the most effective methods to remove fine substances from water.
+Polyaluminum Chloride (PAC) was chose to be the coagulants of our research, because of its wide range of targets, low sensitivity of temperature and low residual metal-ion concentration.
 The effect of PACl in removing humic acid was significantly efficient comparing to other chemicals.
-(Sudoh et. al., 2015)
+(Sudoh et. al., 2015) Projects have a preference on PAC also because of the economic facter(i.e. low cost and high availability in both solid and liquid form).
+(Bratby,2006)

-Coagulants generally function as neutralizer and destabilizer in the particle removal process.
+Coagulants usually function as neutralizer and destabilizer in the particle removal process.
 As shown in Figure 2, originally, the negatively charged solids particles repel each other.
 However, as positively-charged coagulants are added to the mixture, they adhere to the negatively charged colloids, and neutralize the charge and destabilizing the particles.
 With the removal of charge, the destabilized colloids can now adhere to each other, forming microflocs.

 ![coagulant](image/coagulant.png)
    Figure 2： Coagulants function as neutralizer and destabilizer